Vishnuxx/skills-github-pages/_posts/2023-07-08-clean-code-tips.md

 ## 4. Comments and Documentation

-Include clear and concise comments to explain the intent and functionality of your code.
-Document complex algorithms, important decisions, and any external dependencies.
-Well-documented code improves collaboration among developers and enables faster troubleshooting.
+Try to include clear and concise comments to explain the intent and functionality of your code.
+Document complex algorithms, important decisions, and any external dependencies so that anyone can read and understand your code more easily .
+This could improve the collaboration among developers to next level and enables easy and faster troubleshooting.

 ```
 # Bad Example